Meaning Of Rural Urban Migration

 • Promoting Sustainable Urbanization: Sustainable urban planning is essential to manage the influx of migrants and mitigate the negative consequences of rapid urbanization.
 This includes providing affordable housing, improving public transportation, investing in infrastructure, and promoting inclusive growth.

-• Strengthening Social Safety Nets: Developing robust social safety nets in both rural and urban areas is crucial to protect vulnerable populations and mitigate the risks associated with migration.
+• Strengthening Social Safety Nets: Developing reliable social safety nets in both rural and urban areas is crucial to protect vulnerable populations and mitigate the risks associated with migration.
 This includes providing unemployment benefits, healthcare support, and other forms of social assistance.

 • Encouraging Regional Development: Promoting balanced regional development can reduce the concentration of population and economic activity in urban centers, creating opportunities for growth and development in less populated areas.